PaulDuvall/owasp_llm_top10/src/llm01_prompt_injection/_linkedin_post.md

 - While I'm still experimenting, I tried open source tools, but hit practical issues—so I built my own tool.
 (Your mileage may vary.)
 - The OWASP LLM Top 10 keeps me focused on real-world risks.

-My workflow automates detection, generates reports (Markdown, HTML, JSON), and makes it easy to review findings.
+The tool automates detection, generates reports (Markdown, HTML, JSON), and makes it easy to review findings.
 Right now, the focus is prompt injection, but I plan to cover more LLM risks soon.

 If you’re building with LLMs, try testing for prompt injection early.
 Security works best when you automatically build it into the AI lifecycle.